 Details of Hendrik Van Rheede’s Tomb

 Hendrik Van Rheede was a nobleman from Amsterdam.
 In Dutch India, apart from overseeing the construction of forts and fortifications, he spent most of his time studying, documenting and cultivating tropical plants.
 In fact, he was the first European botanist in India who focussed on the systematic documentation of tropical plants and their use in fighting tropical diseases.
 The Dutch East India Company stimulated such scientific research and brought out a series of publications for the first time on plant heritage of west coast of India.
-The efficacy of the treatise can be gauged from the fact that Carl Linnaeus, the Father of Taxonomy, used Hortus Mabaricus as one of the basis of his classification thus explaining Malayalam roots names of certain species.
+The efficacy of the treatise can be gauged from the fact that Carl Linnaeus, the Father of Taxonomy, used Hortus Marcus as one of the bases of his classification thus explaining Malayalam roots names of certain species.
 Rheede was assisted by the King of Cochin and the Zamorin of Calicut along with Gaud Saraswat Brahmins and Ayurveda scholars of Kerala in his herculean effort.

 Today, it is sad to see the run down tombs and the pathetic state of the Dutch cemetery in Surat.
 It has been partly encroached upon and used as a playground and many of the precious architectural remains have been vandalized.
 There are heaps of garbage lying all around.
 A rich legacy is being wasted and needs urgent attention.
 I hope this post serves the purpose of raising adequate awareness.